bocribbz/openai-chat/README.md

 Navigate to http://127.0.0.1:8888/
 use the secret you defined as the access token.

-Open the `chat.ipynb`
+Open the `chatbot.ipynb`
 and execute each instruction,
-the last one would start the chat until you type one of the stop words.
+the last one would start the chatbot until you type one of the stop words.